jeyzer-community/jeyzer-recorder/src/main/doc/README.txt

 ==== Recording archiving ====
 -------------------------------

-To provide a consistent JZR recording packaging and reduce the disk space footprint of the recording snapshots :
+To provide a consistent JZR recording packaging and reduce the disk space footprint of the recording snapshots, the following is always applied :

- 1) Periodically, the Jeyzer Recorder automatically cleans the oldest recording snapshots after archiving it into a JZR recording file.
+ 1) Periodically, the Jeyzer Recorder automatically archives the recording snapshots into a JZR recording file.
-    This JZR recording either a zip file on Windows or a tar.gz file on Unix.
+    This JZR recording is either a zip file on Windows or a tar.gz file on Unix.
     It is generated under a configurable archive directory.
 By default, the archive directory is located under the recording one.
-    Clean-up and archiving period is configurable.
-By default files are archived every 5 minutes.
+    Archiving period is configurable.
+By default the recording snapshots are archived every 6 hours, after a predefined offset (7 hours by default).
     For a production environment, it is recommended to set it to a period between 4 and 12 hours.
 	Zip file will be named as follow : <archive_prefix>-<time zone origin>-<start date>---<start time>---<end date>---<end time>.zip
 	The archive_prefix is configurable and usually set to jzr-rec-${JEYZER_RECORD_PROFILE}-

- 2) Rolling archive mechanism applies on the JZR recordings : the Jeyzer Recorder deletes automatically the oldest JZR recording when the number of those exceeds a certain configurable threshold.
+ 2) Rolling archive mechanism applies on the JZR recordings : the Jeyzer Recorder deletes automatically the oldest JZR recording when the number of those exceeds a predefined limit.
-    By default, the last 10 JZR recordings are kept.
 	For a production environment, Jeyzer Recorder should be configured to keep the last few days of activity.
+    By default, the limit is set to 20 JZR recordings, which corresponds to a retention period of 5 days.

- Archiving can be enabled at process shutdown.
+Additionally, the archiving can be enabled at process shutdown.
 It is disabled by default to catch up the restarts upon Jeyzer analysis.

- Points 1 and 2 are applied.
+Example of archiving with default values, assuming that the recording has been running for weeks with a 30s snapshot period :
+ - Between now and 7 hours in the past (offset) : 840 recording snapshots (.jzr files) get generated and remain available on disk.
+ - Every 6 hours, the 7 hours+ aged recording snapshots get archived in 1 JZR recording (.zip/tar.gz).
+   The JZR recording contains therefore 720 recording snapshots.
+Its file name is stamped with start and end time of the archiving range.
+ - Based on a retention period of 5 days, with 4 JZR recordings per day (one every 6 hours), 20 JZR recordings are available on disk.
+ - After 7 hours and 5 days, the oldest JZR recording (.zip/tar.gz) gets deleted.
+ - Optional : on next shutdown, the above 840 recording snapshots (.jzr files) get archived in a JZR recording (.zip/tar.gz).

 --------------------------------
 ===  Advanced configuration  ===
 --------------------------------